Abruuham/RiversideCovidCases/README.md

 Where "Point_Count" is the number of cases within that city.

+For cities that have a space in the name such us "Moreno Valley" you will have to enter the name with a hypen: "Moreno-Valley".

 ### Try it out

 All you need to run this project on your computer is git and an IDE of your choice that can run Python applications.
 I am using IDLE to write this.
 You can download Python from here https://www.python.org/downloads/.